 Students residing in the Ithaca area during the spring 2021 semester are expected to remain in Ithaca for the duration of the semester with limited-to-no personal travel outside of the greater Ithaca area.
 Student travel during this period will be subject to a strict approval process limiting any personal student travel to that which is deemed essential due to extenuating circumstances.

-For faculty and staff, the restriction on non-essential business travel has been extended through at least May 31, 2021.
+For faculty and staff, the restriction on non-essential business travel is in place through May 31, 2021.
 Essential business travel requires approval by the appropriate college dean, vice president or vice provost, and plans must follow existing university policies governing travel.
 Personal travel that presents increased risk of virus transmission remains discouraged.
 If faculty or staff do choose to travel, they are expected to comply with all state, federal and international travel guidelines.
 Employees who travel internationally for personal reasons will be expected to follow CDC guidance upon their return.

 Standing Committee on Travel and Visitors